-To key in the road definition
+To key in the alignment

-- 1. Tap \equiv and select Key in / Alignment by elements. - 2.
+- 1. Tap $\equiv$ and select Key in / Alignment. - 2.
 Tap New. - 3.
 Enter a name for the RXL file. - 4.
-To define a new road from an existing RXL definition, enable the Copy existing road switch and then select the file to copy from.
+To define a new alignment from an existing RXL definition, enable the Copy existing road switch and then select the file to copy from.
 The file must be in the current project folder. - 5.
-To define a new RXL, select the method you will use to key in each component. - a.
-To define the horizontal alignment you can use the: - Length or coordinate entry method, page 59 - End station entry method, page 59 - Points of intersection (PI) entry method, page 60 - b.
-Select the transition type.
-For details on supported transition types, refer to the Trimble Access Roads Help. - c.
-To define the vertical alignment or the vertical geometry of additional strings you can use the: - Vertical points of intersection (VPI) entry method, page 61 - Start and end point entry method, page 61 - 6.
-Tap Accept.
+To define a new alignment, select the method you will use to key in each component. - a.
+To define the horizontal alignment you can use the: - Length or coordinate entry method, page 57 - End station entry method, page 57 - Points of intersection (PI) entry method, page 58 - b.
+Select the transition type. - c.
+To define the vertical alignment, you can use the: - Vertical points of intersection (VPI) entry method, page 59 - Start and end point entry method, page 59